IEEE-VIT/simple-math-nodejs/README.md

 $ npm run test
 ```

+> NOTE: If your system requires root priviliges, or any addition permissions, run the above commands as `sudo`

 ## Contributing
 To start contributing, check out [CONTRIBUTING.md](https://github.com/mayankshah1607/SimpleMath-NodeJS/blob/master/CONTRIBUTING.md).
 New contributors are always welcome to support this project.
 Check out issues labelled as `Hacktoberfest` if you are up for some grabs! :)